A general class of surrogate functions for stable and efficient reinforcement learning: INSTANTIATING /

+We now discuss how the surrogate function in~\cref{eq:fmd-softmax-statewise} and the resulting algorithm relate to existing methods.

-\textbf{Connection to REINFORCE-based methods}: For finite states and actions, using a tabular parameterization and the squared Euclidean mirror map, the update in~\cref{eq:fmd-softmax-statewise} becomes equal to that of policy gradient with the softmax parameterization~\citep{agarwal2019optimality, mei2020global}.
-In the tabular setting, the results in these papers suggest that the softmax parameterization leads to faster convergence than the direct parameterization.
+\textbf{Connection to REINFORCE-based methods}: For finite states and actions and when using a tabular parameterization and the squared Euclidean mirror map, \cref{alg:generic} with $m = 1$ leads to the same update as that of policy gradient with the softmax parameterization~\citep{agarwal2019optimality, mei2020global}.